elucian/bee/syntax/structure.md

 * do    -- anonymous simple context block
 * with  -- create a scope qualifier suppression block/ mapping block
 * when  -- create multi-path conditional selector
-* quest -- create a multi-path value selector
+* check -- create a multi-path value selector
 * cycle -- create unconditional repetitive block of code
 * while -- create conditional repetitive block of code
 * scan  -- create visitor block for all elements in a collection